africanproofs/apregister/docs/index.md

 ## What you'll need

-- A wallet with C2FLR for testnet (free from the [Coston2 faucet](https://faucet.flare.network/coston2)) — registration costs ~$0.01 on mainnet.
+- A wallet with FLR on Flare mainnet — registration costs ~$0.01.
+(To test first, use C2FLR on Coston2 testnet, free from the [faucet](https://faucet.flare.network/coston2).)
 - One JSON file you can host at a public URL.
 - 5 minutes.